microsoft/dstoolkit-km-solution-accelerator/deployment/README.md

 Service keys and connection strings are also stored in the $params in plain text to be used in deployment scripts but stored as secure string (PowerShell) in the parameters.json.

-__Note__ Any parameter you set ending with the suffix **Key** or **ConnectionString** is automatically considered a secure string and added to your KeyVault during deployment.
+__Note__ Any parameter you set ending with the suffix **Key** or **ConnectionString** or **Username** or **Password** is automatically considered a secure string and added to your KeyVault during deployment.

 Secure String in PowerShell implies the encrypted keys can't be shared across platforms.
 This provides another level of protection than storing the keys in plain text in json file.

-If you are loading your environment cross-platform To load all services keys back to the $params variable (and parameters.json) you may want to execute the below commands.
+If you are loading your environment cross-platform to load all services keys back to the $params variable (and parameters.json) you may want to execute the below commands.

 ```ps
 Get-AllServicesKeys
 ```
 The above can be generalized to avoid service keys and connection strings to be even stored in the parameters.json.
+Connect to your environment, load the corresponding keys and start deploying.

 ## 4 Deploy Azure core Services